techima-san/golang/README.md

 # golang

-This repository purpose is to store my studies in Golang and Unit Tests.
+This repository puporse is store what I learn about Golang and Unit Tests.